Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 where $q$ is the amount of $Q$ contained in $V$, $t$ is time, and $\Sigma$ is the rate of $Q$ being created within $V$.
 The continuity equation thus states the intuitive fact that the change of $Q$ within $V$ equals the amount generated less the amount which passes through $\partial V$.
-Using the divergence theorem, we can then obtain the differential form of the continuity equation